Rivertown Arts Council

 Establishing the Rivertown Arts Council is another step toward emphasizing the arts in Rivertown.
 The vision is a community for people looking for artwork for their homes and businesses.

-Anyone who is an artist, art teacher or has a significant connection to the arts can apply for a spot on the Arts Council.
-Nomination packets are available online by clicking the link below and require a resume, CV and a brief statement explaining the individual’s interest in joining the council.
-The nomination period ends April 21.
+Anyone who is an artist, art teacher or has a significant connection to the arts can apply for a spot on the Arts Council by submitting a resume, CV and a brief statement explaining the individual’s interest in joining the council.

-The Arts Councl is a piece of the puzzle that will eventually result in a vibrant Rivertown where people can go to buy art, stop by a satellite state Motor Vehicle office, have a great meal and enjoy top quality theater or a comedy show.
+The Arts Councl is a piece of the puzzle that will eventually result in a vibrant Rivertown where people can go to buy art, stop by a satellite state Motor Vehicle office, have a great meal and enjoy top quality theater productions or planetarium/laser shows.